-While IEEE 802 LMSC believes that authorizing the VLP operation over the entire 6 GHz band is an exceptional first step, P2P communications in the 6 GHz band can only be fully enabled by improving the existing regulatory framework.
+While IEEE 802 LMSC believes that authorizing the VLP operation over the entire 6 GHz band is an exceptional step, P2P communications in the 6 GHz band can only be fully enabled by improving the existing regulatory framework.
 In particular, IEEE 802 LMSC kindly requests ISED to consider increasing the maximum e.i.r.p. spectral density from -5 dBm/MHz to 1 dBm/MHz.

 This change incrementally increases performance for the VLP operation at 20 MHz and 40 MHz channel sizes and makes it possible that the maximum transmit power of the VLP devices utilizing the 20 MHz and 40 MHz channel bandwidth sizes is matched with the devices utilizing 80 MHz, 160 MHz, and 320 MHz channel bandwidth sizes to utilize the maximum e.i.r.p of 14 dBm.
-In addition, this change harmonizes the VLP transmit power in Canada with that in Europe, countries following the ECC Decision (20)01 and, possibly the United States of America, and hence greatly contribute to global harmonization of VLP devices.
+In addition, this change harmonizes the VLP transmit power in Canada with that in Europe, countries following the ECC Decision (20)01 and, possibly the United States of America, as considered as an improvement on VLP in the FCC 2nd FNPRM on 6GHz, and hence greatly contribute to global harmonization of VLP devices.

 The main improvement in P2P regulation is possible by authorizing Client to Client (C2C) communications under low power indoor (LPI) operation, where majority of applications are using/reusing the existing LPI co-existence framework.
-Enabling LPI C2C allows client devices to directly communicate with each other’s at the existing regulatory requirements, i.e., a maximum e.i.r.p of of 24 dBm and a maximum e.i.r.p. spectral density of -1 dBm/MHz, and as a result, effectively enables and scales P2P communications without any additional risk of harmful interference to incumbents or changing any regulatory requirements
+Enabling LPI C2C allows client devices to directly communicate with each other’s at the existing regulatory requirements, i.e., a maximum e.i.r.p of of 24 dBm and a maximum e.i.r.p. spectral density of -1 dBm/MHz, and as a result, effectively enables and scales P2P communications without any additional risk of harmful interference to incumbents while maximally reusing regulatory framework for LPI mode.

 In LPI C2C, P2P communication range performance would be improved by extending the range from a few meters, in VLP, to a range that can support a wider set of latency sensitive applications and use cases requiring gigabit-per-second throughput in indoor spaces.
 Unlike the improvement in VLP, the improvement from C2C would be on all channel bandwidth sizes, including wider channel bandwidths of 80 MHz, 160 MHz, and 320MHz that are typically the target for enabling innovative P2P applications.